guiferpa/aterminal/README.md

 `vim $HOME/.zshrc`

 ## Fork it
 Anything you think nice, fork it.
-Will very nice have your contribution. :octocat:
+It will very nice have your contribution. :octocat:

 ## License
 [MIT license](LICENSE) © [@guiferpa](http://github.com/guiferpa)